 The technological core encompasses all the steps of the scientific work that underlies the development of recovery processes for chromium (Cr), vanadium (V), molybdenum (Mo) and niobium (Nb) from slags, which is the primary aim of CHROMIC.
 These steps are grouped in dedicated work packages (WPs) and are: mineral processing (WP2), selective leaching (WP3) and selective metal recovery (WP4).

 In brief: Mineral processing is about physical pre-treatment of the slags; in this WP pre-treatment and comminution techniques are applied to the slags in order to increase the concentration of the most interesting fractions.
 Then, in the leaching stage of WP3, hydrometallurgical processes are applied to dissolve the metals of interest from their matrix and obtain a leaching liquor, which is further treated in WP4 to recover the individual metals and/or valuable products that can be put on the market.
+The processes individually implemented in WP2/3/4 are finally tested with larger quantities of materials and as an integrated system in WP5 (system validation).

 - WP2: Efficient mineral processing procedures for enhanced beneficiation of by-product and critical metals